24K Magic World Tour: Commercial performance

 According to an October 2017 Billboard article, the tour had sold 659,190 tickets at 42 concerts in 32 cities in North America and earned $76 million in revenue there.
 This included three sold-out shows at United Center in Chicago, which garnered $6.3 million.
 Concerts at the O2 Arena in London earned $6.6 million.
 In early 2018, it was reported 408,443 tickets had been sold for the ten shows Mars performed in Latin America, bringing in $37.4 million.
 In Asia, fourteen shows in seven cities were sold out while in Japan, the tour grossed $15.5 million from four shows at Saitama Super Arena.

 In Australia, the 24K Magic World Tour with its five shows at Sydney's Qudos Bank Arena brought in $9.2 million.
 Mars broke Beyoncé's New Zealand concert attendance record in May 2017, surpassing her 44,596 ticket sales by selling 48,783 tickets for four sold-out concerts at Spark Arena in Auckland.
 In 2018, Mars sold out the three shows at the Aloha Stadium in Hawaii, breaking the attendance records of both U2 and Michael Jackson, who performed two nights for 50,000 people.

 In 2017, StubHub ranked Mars as the biggest-touring act of the year in the United States, having sold more tickets than any other artist.
 The 24K Magic World Tour's total gross as of October 2017 was $129 million, which grew to $200 million as of January 2018.
 It was the fourth-highest-grossing tour of 2018 with a revenue of $237.8 million according to Billboard.
 Over a span of two years, the 24K Magic World Tour was reported to have grossed over $367,7 million.
-It is among the highest-grossing concert tours of all time.
 For Mars's November 8, 2018, concert in Hawaii, widespread ticket reselling activities occurred and bots were used to buy thousands of tickets.
 A similar phenomenon happened on his second show in the state.
+In 2026, Billboard reported the tour grossed a total of $396.1 million, selling 3.6 million tickets on 191 shows.
+It is among the highest-grossing concert tours of all time.